mcefen/upcoming_events/README.md

-## Licencia 📄
+## License 📄

-Este proyecto está bajo la Licencia (Tu Licencia) - mira el archivo [LICENSE.md](LICENSE.md) para detalles
+This project is licensed under the License - see the file [LICENSE.md](LICENSE.md) for details.

-## Expresiones de Gratitud 🎁
+## Expressions of Gratitude🎁

-* Proyecto del equipo de UNIQUE 📢
+* UNIQUE team project 📢
-* Invita una cerveza 🍺 o un café ☕ a alguien del equipo.
+* Invite a beer 🍺 or a coffee ☕ someone on the team.
-* Da las gracias públicamente 🤓.
+* Give thanks publicly 🤓.
-* Dona a una ONG`
+* Donate to an NGO
 * etc.

 * ![Captura de pantalla 2023-07-27 a las 16 01 10](https://github.com/mcefen/upcoming_events/assets/25710748/4e847a83-5c87-484d-a0c8-da5780fd4a52)